rjmn02/univ-business-database/README.md

 ## Integration and Deployment

-This database seamlessly integrates with My Amazon Guy's existing IT infrastructure.
+This database seamlessly integrates with the company's existing IT infrastructure.
 The MySQL database facilitates data synchronization, ensuring consistency across various systems.

 ## Contributing